en

 The reverse sides of Mexican Voter ID cards

 Finally, since 2013, the holder’s photo in all Mexican Voter cards encodes Invisible Personal Information (IPI), personalized hidden text, such as the individual’s name, the serial number of the document, etc. The IPI-enabled portrait is printed as a single image where the primary photo is visible to the naked eye, while the secondary image, containing additional data, remains hidden.
-Robust IDV software can verify this hidden portrait to ensure that the photo hasn’t been replaced.
+Robust identity verification software can verify this hidden portrait to ensure that the photo hasn’t been replaced.

 A mix of biometric and non-biometric passports in circulation